Sports broadcasting contracts in the United States: National Football League

 Since the 1960s, all regular season and playoff games broadcast in the United States have been aired by national television networks.
 Until the broadcast contract ended in 2013, the terrestrial television networks CBS, NBC, and Fox, as well as cable television's ESPN, paid a combined total of US$20.4 billion to broadcast NFL games.
-From 2014 to 2022, the same networks will pay $39.6 billion for exactly the same broadcast rights.
-The NFL thus holds broadcast contracts with four companies (Paramount Global, Comcast, Fox Corporation, and ESPN Inc.—which is majority owned by The Walt Disney Company, respectively) that control a combined media cross-ownership in the United States.
+From 2014 to 2022, the same networks paid $39.6 billion for exactly the same broadcast rights.
+This increased to about $110 billion to air games from 2023 to 2033.
+The NFL thus holds broadcast contracts with four companies (Paramount Skydance, Comcast, Fox Corporation, and ESPN Inc.—which is majority owned by The Walt Disney Company, respectively) that control a combined media cross-ownership in the United States.
 League-owned NFL Network, on cable television, also broadcasts a selected number of games nationally.
 In 2017, the NFL games attracted the top three rates for a 30-second advertisement: $699,602 for NBC Sunday Night Football, $550,709 for Thursday Night Football (NBC), and $549,791 for Thursday Night Football (CBS).

-For the 2020 NFL season, two extra wild card playoff games are being added to the schedule; CBS and NBC acquired rights to these new games, with both paying roughly $70 million each.
+For the 2020 NFL season, two extra wild card playoff games were added to the schedule; CBS and NBC acquired rights to these new games, with both paying roughly $70 million each.